commanderx16/x16-docs/X16 Reference - 03 - BASIC.md

 40 FOR X=1 TO 1000 : NEXT X : REM DELAYS FOR A BIT
 50 FMNOTE 1,$3A : REM PLAYS A IN THE 3RD OCTAVE
 60 FOR X=1 TO 2500 : NEXT X : REM SHORT DELAY
-70 FMNOTE 1,-$3B : REM GLIDES UP A HALF STEP TO A#
-80 FOR X=1 TO 2500 : NEXT X : REM SHORT DELAY
+70 FMNOTE 1,-$3B : REM UP A HALF STEP TO A# WITHOUT RETRIGGERING 80 FOR X=1 TO 2500 : NEXT X : REM SHORT DELAY
 90 FMNOTE 1,0 : REM RELEASES THE NOTE
 ```